KulaMarcin/DjangoRest/README.md

-# DjangoRest - rest service using django rest framework with:
+# DjangoRest - rest api using django rest framework with:

 - Serializers
 - APIView